Financial Information for International Students

 - Nursing (MS and DNP) - $60.00 per

 - Climate Science and Solutions (MS

 fees as well - please contact the program for the most up-to-date information.

 Financial Assistance for International Students

-It is important to note that financial assistance for international students at NAU is very limited.
-Therefore, unless the student has a specific (written) commitment concerning financial support from NAU, no financial assistance is available.
+Financial assistance for international students at NAU is limited, therefore, unless the students has a specific (written) commitment addressing financial support from NAU, no financial assistance is available.

 Individual departments award varying forms of financial support.
 A Graduate Assistantship (GA) is oriented toward teaching or research and normally require a work commitment of 20 hours per week.

 GAs receive a stipend (salary) and a waiver of the non-resident portion of tuition.
 If a student plans to enter NAU in August and wishes to request a graduate assistantship or tuition scholarship waiver, the student should do so prior to March 1 or by the deadline specified by the department, whichever comes first.
 Students should request graduate assistantships and tuition scholarship waivers directly from the program in which they are, or intend to be, enrolled.
 Full-time enrollment (9 credit hours per semester) is required for all students receiving graduate assistantships and tuition scholarships.
 Please be aware of Graduate Assistantship deadlines

 for your program.